WrestleMania 38: Undercard matches

 On the February 25 episode of SmackDown, Sasha Banks and Naomi announced that they were challenging Queen Zelina and Carmella for the WWE Women's Tag Team Championship at WrestleMania 38.
 On the next episode of Raw, Carmella and Zelina accepted.
+On March 4, the match was scheduled for Night 2.
 Rhea Ripley and Liv Morgan were added to the match after they defeated Zelina and Carmella in a non-title match on the March 7 episode of Raw, and on the March 18 episode of SmackDown, Shayna Baszler and Natalya were also added to the match after they caused a match pitting Banks and Naomi against Ripley and Morgan to end in a no-contest, making the match a fatal four-way tag team match.

 At the Royal Rumble, Ronda Rousey, in her first appearance since WrestleMania 35 in April 2019, made a surprise return and won the women's Royal Rumble match to earn a women's championship match of her choice at WrestleMania 38.
 After pondering her choices due to having heated history with both reigning champions, on the following episode of SmackDown, Rousey announced that she would challenge Charlotte Flair for the SmackDown Women's Championship.
+On February 24, the match was scheduled for Night 1.

 At SummerSlam in August 2021, Becky Lynch, who had been on maternity leave since May 2020, made a surprise return and defeated Bianca Belair in an impromptu match to win the SmackDown Women's Championship in 26 seconds.
 Over the course of the next month, Lynch would continue to retain the championship against Belair using underhanded tactics before both were drafted to Raw in the 2021 WWE Draft; Lynch and Raw Women's Champion Charlotte Flair, who was drafted to SmackDown, traded their championships to keep the titles on their respective brands, thus Lynch became the Raw Women's Champion.
 After Belair failed to earn a title shot at the 2022 Royal Rumble and also failing to win the women's Royal Rumble match, Belair won the women's Elimination Chamber match at Elimination Chamber to become the number one contender for the Raw Women's Championship at WrestleMania 38.
 Later that same event, Lynch retained the title, keeping her as the defending champion heading into her match against Belair at WrestleMania 38.
 This in turn scheduled the only two women to win in the main event of WrestleMania against each other at WrestleMania (Lynch at WrestleMania 35 and Belair at Night 1 of WrestleMania 37, respectively).
+On February 28, the match was scheduled for Night 1.